 - In a gallon glass jar add scoby and starter.
 Strain in the cooled sweet tea.
 Add additional water until it reaches the shoulder of the jar.
 Using a black sharpie write down the date and type of tea.
 It can be washed off with hot soapy water.

 - Cover jar with a cloth and secure rubber band around the top to keep dust and bugs from falling in.
-Set the jar on your counter away from a heat source (such as under-cabinet lights or ovens), microwave or direct sun light.
+Set the jar on your counter away from a heat source (such as under-cabinet lights or ovens), toaster-oven or direct sunlight.
 It is ideal that the temperature is between 65 -75 degrees.
 It is not unusual when you first start brewing for the scoby to be on the bottom or its side.
 It will eventually rise to the top.

 - After seven days start tasting the liquid to find the flavor you like best.
 A shorter brew will result in a lighter flavor that is higher in sugar.
 A longer brew will result in a stronger flavor.
 Typically between 7 to 12 days is preferred, depending on the temperature in your kitchen.